Topological derivative approach for deep neural network architecture adaptation: Mathematical framework

 \subsection{Derivation of our adaptation algorithm}

 We now exploit the derived closed-form expression for the network topological derivative \eqref{topo_de} to devise a greedy algorithm for architecture adaptation.
 Given the network derivative in \cref{topo_de}, the criterion is obvious: {\bf we add a new layer at the depth $l^*$ if the network derivative there is the largest} as that will incur the greatest decrease of the loss function according to \cref{asymptotic_exp}.
 In fact, \eqref{topo_de} helps us determine not only the best location $l^*$ to add a new layer but also an appropriate initialization for the training process when the new layer is added.
-To begin, we note that the maximal network derivative at a location $l$ and the corresponding direction $\Phi_l$ (and hence the most appropriate initialization of the newly added layer, has it been added) are determined by